Codecademy/docs/content/c-sharp/concepts/inheritance/inheritance.md

 In summary, a child class in C# inherits the attributes and functionalities of its parent class, while also having the flexibility to define its specific characteristics.
 A child class can modify or override the characteristics of its parent class, providing a new implementation for methods already defined in the parent class.
 This process is known as polymorphism, another fundamental concept in OOP.

-The `:` symbol is used in C# to implement inheritance, showing the child class's derivation from the parent class.
+The `:` symbol is used in C# to implement inheritance, within the declaration of the child class the `:` is used to specify the parent or origin class.

 ## Syntax